Generative-Labs/Documentation/docs/Web3MQ-SDK/JS-SDK/quickStart/quickStart.md

 # QuickStart

-**Let's learn how to use and successfully send the first message in the chat room we created**
+**This Quickstart tutorial walks you through the key concepts of Web3MQ using a sample react project and successfully send your first "hello world" to your friend!**

-## Attention
+## Note

 <font size="4" color="red" background="red">
-Currently, only Webpack 4 is supported, temporary does not support Weboack 5 and above
+Web3MQ's JS SDK only supports Webpack 4 for now, we are working hard to upgrade dependencies to be compatible with Webpack 5 and above.
 </font>

-## Using create-react-app
+### Using create-react-app

-### If you build your project using create-react-app, you need to de-escalate
+ If you are building your project using a recent version of create-react-app that's running Webpack 5 or above, you might need to downgrade in order to integrate Web3MQ into your project.

 > 1.  **install react-scripts**
 >